-Non Hodgkin lymphoma and its treatment do not always affect your sex life.
-But you will probably go through times when you don't feel like sex because you are too tired or have side effects.
+NHL and its treatment do not always affect your sex life.
+But you will probably go through times when you don't feel like sex, because you are too tired or have side effects.

-For women having chemotherapy, the drugs could damage the developing baby if you become pregnant.
-Even if your periods have stopped, it might be possible to get pregnant, even if their periods have stopped.
+For women having treatment, it might still be possible to get pregnant, even if their periods have stopped.
 So you should still take precautions.

 It is not known for sure whether or not chemotherapy drugs can be passed on through semen or secretions from the vagina.
 Because of this some doctors advise people to use a barrier method (such as condoms, femidoms or dental dams) if you have sex during treatment.
 This applies to vaginal, anal or oral sex.

 Generally, doctors advise a barrier method only for the time you are actually having the treatment and for about a week after your treatment.